emacsmirror/filechooser/README.md

 to `~/.config/xdg-desktop-portal/portals.conf`.
 For older versions add your `$XDG_CURRENT_DESKTOP` to the `emacs.portal` file and copy it to `/usr/share/xdg-desktop-portal/portals/`.
 3. Copy the `org.gnu.Emacs.FileChooser.service` file `/usr/share/dbus-1/services/`.
 4. Restart `xdg-desktop-portal` by using `systemctl --user restart xdg-desktop-portal.service`.

+### GNU ELPA
+`filechooser.el` is available on GNU ELPA and can be installed using `M-x package-install`.
+This will take care of step 1 in the instructions for manual install but the other step will have to be taken manually.

 ### NixOS
 Here's how to install this package on NixOS.